raspberrypilearning/python-for-vb-programmers/README.md

 ###Command line

-If you prefer the command line you can easily create a Python program using `nano` or `vim`.
-Nano and Vim are terminal-based text editors.
+If you prefer the command line you can easily create a Python program using nano or vim; these are terminal-based text editors.
 For example, enter the following command:

 `nano test.py`